ManiGOo/ManiGOo/README.md

 - 👀 I’m interested in Creating new projects in nodejs
 - 🌱 I’m currently learning backend with nodejs
 - 💞️ I’m looking to collaborate on some projects
-- 📫 my mail me on: its.mathmanish@gmail.com
+- 📫 my mail : its.mathmanish@gmail.com

 - ⚡ Fun fact: ...